tbedford/Website-Test/source/about.md

 my career, in the hope that some of them may be vaguely interesting, or even mildly entertaining.

-Although I mainly write about technical topics, I reserve the right to write about other topics of interest to geeks.
-For example, I just started to put together a Crossfit gym in my garage and hope to see the benefits of that through 2019.
-I have also wrestled with mild depression and burnout a couple of times in my career and that may also be of interest to you dear reader.

 ## Programming

 I have been programming on various systems since 1981.
 I started back